pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Pragmas.md

 This file is started afresh for each invocation of zcc, so if you are using a single line compilation then you can write pragmas within source files.
 However, when using a makefile the project is normally split into many source files that are individually compiled to object files, as a result it's recommended that all `#pragma` statements should be located into a single file, say `zpragma.inc` and an linker option added: `-pragma-include:zpragma.inc`.

+The pragmas below are in the format specified on the command line, to place them in a source file, apply the following syntax:

+* `#pragma define NAME = value`
+* `#pragma redirect NAME = value`

 ## Controlling the memory map

 `-pragma-define:CRT_ORG_CODE=xxx`